grantwinney/git-alias-template/README.md

 git config --global include.path "~/your/projects/git-alias-template/alias.gitconfig"
 ```

-That inserts a new section in your gitconfig file, which pulls in settings from another file and merges its functionality.
+That inserts a new section in your gitconfig file (seen below), which imports settings from another file and merges its functionality without affecting the main config file.

 ```
 [include]
     path = ~/your/path/to/projects/git-alias-template/alias.gitconfig

-[include]
-    path = ~/your/path/to/projects/git-alias-template/alias.gitconfig
 ```

-You can read more about aliases here:
+You can read more about Git aliases here:

 * [GitHowTo: Aliases](https://githowto.com/aliases)
 * [Pro Git: 2.7 Git Basics – Git Aliases](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases)